 An employee or student who commits an act of sexual violence may be subject to criminal prosecution and will be subject to disciplinary action by the College, up to and including expulsion and/or termination of employment.

 Victims of sexual violence are encouraged to contact the College’s Department of Public Safety at (617) 228-2222 or 228-2053, or by reporting the matter at Room E-127 as soon as is practicable under the circumstances.
 If a victim is more comfortable reporting the alleged sexual violence to a College employee with whom s/he is better acquainted, such as a Dean, administrator or faculty member, s/he may do so.
 Any employee to whom an incident of sexual violence is reported, however, is required to notify the College’s Department of Public Safety and the Affirmative Action Officer and Title IX Coordinator forthwith.
-The Affirmative Action Officer and Title IX Coordinator is Thomas L. Saltonstall, and he may be contacted at Room A307, by calling (617) 228-3311 or via email at email@example.com OR contact Cheryl Cephas, Deputy Title IX Coordinator, by calling (617) 228-3331 or via email at firstname.lastname@example.org.
+Nahomi Carlisle is the Chief Equity and Compliance Officer, Affirmative Action Officer, and Section 504/ADA Coordinator, and may be contacted at Charlestown Campus, Room A307 by phone: 617-228-3311 or by email at email@example.com.
+Carl Marcelin is the Deputy Title IX Coordinator and may be contacted for Title IX inquiries at phone: 617-228-2127 or by email at firstname.lastname@example.org

 If any student or employee believes that he or she has been the victim of sexual violence, the student or employee also has the right to file an Affirmative Action Discrimination Grievance with the College.
-For a copy of the Affirmative Action Grievance Procedure or assistance with filing a complaint, please contact Thomas L. Saltonstall, the College’s Affirmative Action Officer and Title IX Coordinator at (617) 228-3311, at Room A307 or by emailing email@example.com.
-OR contact Cheryl Cephas, Deputy Title IX Coordinator, by calling (617) 228-3331 or via email at firstname.lastname@example.org.
+For a copy of the Affirmative Action Grievance Procedure or assistance with filing a complaint, please contact Nahomi Carlisle, the Chief Equity and Compliance Officer, Affirmative Action Officer, and Section 504/ADA Coordinator, at 617-228-3311 or email@example.com.
+Carl Marcelin, Deputy Title IX Coordinator at 617-228-2127 or firstname.lastname@example.org.

 Reporting the incident to the College’s Department of Public Safety, the Affirmative Action Officer and Title IX Coordinator, or another College employee does not commit the victim to filing charges.
 Federal and state laws, however, require the College to investigate such reports.
 The matter will be investigated both by BHCC Police and separately by the Affirmative Action Officer and Title IX Coordinator.
 Although every reasonable effort will be made to protect a victim’s privacy, individuals with a need to know may be contacted and information may be shared as necessary to investigate and adjudicate the matter or as public safety requires.
 A report of the incident will be filed with local police in the event public safety is at risk even if the victim does not intend to report the incident to police or cooperate in an investigation.